-Google released Gemini 3.1 Pro on February 19, 2026, delivering substantial improvements in reasoning capabilities that position it at the top of independent AI benchmark leaderboards.
-The model achieves 77.1% on ARC-AGI-2—a benchmark testing novel logic pattern recognition—and ranks first on the Artificial Analysis Intelligence Index with a score of 57.05.
-Here’s everything you need to know about Google’s latest reasoning breakthrough and how it stacks against competitors.
+Google released Gemini 3.1 Pro on February 19, 2026, delivering substantial improvements in reasoning capabilities that placed it at the top of independent AI benchmark leaderboards at launch.
+The model achieves 77.1% on ARC-AGI-2—a benchmark testing novel logic pattern recognition—and debuted atop the Artificial Analysis Intelligence Index with a score of 57.05.
+As of April 2026, GPT-5.5 has taken the index lead at 60; Gemini 3.1 Pro now sits at 57, tied with Claude Opus 4.7 and GPT-5.4.

 What is Gemini 3.1 Pro?